apache/infrastructure-website/content/pages/doc.md

 ### Infra Wiki

-The <a href="https://cwiki.apache.org/" target="_blank">Infra Wiki</a> provides scripts, guidelines, how-to articles, and code samples.
+The <a href="https://cwiki.apache.org/confluence/display/INFRA/Documentation+Index" target="_blank">Infra Wiki</a> provides scripts, guidelines, how-to articles, and code samples.
 Most support the functions of the Infra team, but a great deal of material has guidance for project committers and PMCs.

+You can also browse the complete <a href="https://cwiki.apache.org/" target="_blank" >ASF Wiki</a>.